EduardoChaconAlmada/Climate-Analysis-SQL-alchemy/README.md

 ## Bonus: Other Recommended Analyses

 * The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.
+These are highly recommended to attempt, but not required.

 * Use the provided [temp_analysis_bonus_1_starter.ipynb](temp_analysis_bonus_1_starter.ipynb) and [temp_analysis_bonus_1_starter](temp_analysis_bonus_2_starter.ipynb) starter notebooks for each bonus challenge.